StevenBlack/vocab/million-dollar-words.md

 ### agelast
 A person who never laughs.
-Words like "dour" or "stern" are more temporary—reserve agelast for long- term sourpusses.
+Words like "dour" or "stern" are more temporary—reserve agelast for longterm sourpusses.
 Pronounced AH-GEHL-AST.

 ### agent provocateur